 Current estimates of C storage in global peatlands range between 528-694 Pg C (Hooijer et al. 2006, Yu et al. 2010).
-Tropical and subtropical systems Page et al. (Page et al. 2011) however these estimates are uncertain show the highest range of uncertainty in terms of C storage, mainly due to the uncertainties in peat thickness and C content, and because few attempts have been made to estimate tropical peatland carbon (C) stores at local to global scales. reported between 82 and 92 Pg C is stored in tropical peatlands worldwide, comprising about 15% of the global peat carbon pool.
-According to the same study, Indonesian peatlands store about 57 PgC.
-Yu et al. (2010) estimated that tropical systems cover a total area of 368,500 km2 and represent 44-55 Pg of C. These peats accumulated at rapid rates between 8,000-4,000 years ago to present (Yu et al. 2010).
+Tropical and subtropical systems are estimated to comprise about 15% of the global peat carbon pool, with Indonesia estimated to contain about 65% of tropical peat carbon (Page et al. 2011).
+However, these estimates are tentative due to uncertainties in peat thickness, volume and C density at large spatial scales.
 Estimating peat carbon storage requires accurate volume measurements calculated from peat area and thickness.
 Page et al. (2011) calculated peat volume for Indonesia using a mean peat depth of 5.5 m, which was based on very few geographically biased data considering the scale at which the mean depth estimate was applied: 206,950 km2 throughout Indonesian Borneo (Kalimantan), Sumatra and Papua.
 Perhaps the most accurate peat volume measurements published at a local scale in Indonesia were reported by Jaenicke et al. (2008) who modeled peat depth using a combination of 542 discrete field measurements from direct coring, surface elevation models, satellite imagery and spatial interpolation across four peat domes in Central Kalimantan.
 Despite the large number of direct measurements of peat thickness, the uncertainty in carbon storage estimates ranged from 13-25%, which the authors attributed to bedrock unconformities not considered in the models of peat volume derived from relationships between surface elevation and peat thickness (Jaenicke et al. 2008).
 Most current efforts to model peat depth are based on the assumption that peat deposits occur in uniform biconvex formations, despite evidence from field measurements indicating considerable buried topography under the peat in some areas such as riverbeds and levees.
-For example, surveys have shown mineral substrate topography changing as much as 3m within single transects (of less than one km) across several peat domes in Borneo (Dommain et al. 2010) after (Konsultant 1998).
+For example, surveys have shown mineral substrate topography changing as much as 2 m within single transects (of less than one km) across several peat domes in Borneo (Dommain et al. 2010) after (Konsultant 1998).